Human history: Africa

-In the Horn of Africa, Islam spread among the Somalis, while the Kingdom of Aksum declined from the 7th century following Muslim dominance over the Red Sea trade, and collapsed in the 10th century.
-The Zagwe dynasty emerged in the 12th century and contested hegemony with the Sultanate of Shewa and the powerful Kingdom of Damot.
-In the 13th century, the Zagwe were overthrown by the Solomonic dynasty of the Ethiopian Empire, while Shewa gave way to the Walashma dynasty of the Sultanate of Ifat.
-Ethiopia emerged victorious against Ifat and occupied the Muslim states.
-The Ajuran Sultanate rose on the Horn's east coast to dominate the Indian Ocean trade.
-Ifat was succeeded by the Adal Sultanate who reconquered much of the Muslim lands.
+In the Horn of Africa, Islam spread among the Somalis.

-In the Sahel region of West Africa, the Ghana Empire formed from between the 2nd and 8th centuries, while from the 7th century the Gao Empire ruled to its east.
+In the Sahel region of West Africa, the Ghana Empire formed between the 2nd and 8th centuries, while from the 7th century the Gao Empire ruled to its east.
 Almoravid capture of royal Aoudaghost led to Ghana's conversion to Islam in the 11th century, and climatic changes led to Ghana's conquest by its vassal Sosso in the 13th century.
 Sosso was quickly overthrown by the Mali Empire who conquered Gao and dominated the trans-Saharan trade.
 The Mossi Kingdoms were established to its south.
-To the east, the Kanem–Bornu Empire ruled from the 6th century, and projected power over the Hausa Kingdoms.
+To the east, the Kanem–Bornu Empire ruled from the 6th century, and it projected power over the Hausa Kingdoms.
 The 15th century saw the crumbling of the Mali Empire, with the dominant power in the region becoming the Songhai Empire centered on Gao.